World of Warcraft: Legacy

 World of Warcraft redefined the MMORPG genre.
 Its innovations were not necessarily original in isolation, but together they created a model for the genre as a theme park rather than a simulation.
 Its environment had tonal variety with serious lore and full characters but the intention to entertain.
 The game used quest completion for experience progression, making gameplay into a shopping list and encouraging mobility rather than dominating a location.
 Its use of instanced dungeons let players progress together without running into others, such that different areas of the game had different purposes, separating places for group challenges, mass challenges, and leveling.
 World of Warcraft's original talent system, which let players distribute points among upgrades, saw wide adoption, including by Star Wars: The Old Republic.
 World of Warcraft also gave structure to the "raid" group activity, in which players needed a specific strategy.
 Emergent behavior from raid strategies were later built into the game.

 While not the first MMORPG to lead to hundreds of hours of commitment, World of Warcraft was the most successful one in its time.
 "Most people", wrote Vice in 2019, "know someone who's said they were 'addicted' to World of Warcraft".
 For some, the game became a near-total obsession taking precedent over basic necessities and relationships.
 The game's bountiful quests provided a sense of purpose or coping mechanism for many who were unfulfilled with their lives, even though that time investment resulted in little to no change to their life fulfillment.
 The game inspired Wowaholics Anonymous, a community for players seeking to quit playing.
 World of Warcraft also provided hope and purpose to players, some leading to in-person romance.

+The first World of Warcraft-themed restaurant opened in Beijing in 2008.
+In 2011, the World of Warcraft-inspired amusement park, World Joyland Play Valley opened in China.

 Prior to running Breitbart News and joining the Trump campaign and administration, Steve Bannon found a political audience in World of Warcraft players.
 He was involved in Internet Gaming Entertainment, a company that employed World of Warcraft "gold farmers" whose gold would be resold for real money, which introduced Bannon to what he saw as "rootless, white males" with "monster power" even prior to the rise of Reddit.
 He built Breitbart into a far-right news and entertainment website in part by hiring Milo Yiannopoulos to pursue disaffected gamers.

 Vitalik Buterin, who later co-founded the cryptocurrency Ethereum, was driven to pursue decentralized technologies following a 2010 patch that changed his World of Warcraft avatar's preferred spell.
 Requests by World of Warcraft players also led Microsoft to alter how hotkeys work in their Windows operating system.

+As part of the 20th anniversary of the release of the game, in 2024 Blizzard partnered with the University of Washington, temporarily renaming that university's college football team "University of Warcraft".